apalache-mc/apalache/CONTRIBUTING.md

 You must have release-me installed and configured with a token.
 See https://pypi.org/project/release-me/

-Assuming the current version recorded in the project's `.pom` files is `l.m.n-SNAPSHOT`, the manual release process is as follows:
+Assuming the current version recorded in the project's `pom.xml` files is `l.m.n-SNAPSHOT`, the manual release process is as follows:

 ### Prepare the release